LeandraChristine/voidnet_viator/README.md

 ### Additional Features
 - Adafruit 15x7 CharliePlex LED Matrix Display FeatherWing - Red
-- Adafruit 2,23 inch OLED for Raspberry Pi Pico, 128x32, SPI/I2C
+- Adafruit OLED for Raspberry Pi Pico, 128x32, I2C (scratch that, it died randomly and was replaced by a Generic 0.91 Inch, White 128X32 I2C OLED)
 - AZDelivery Logic Analyzer 8 CH, 24MHz
 - 2x 4mm Banana Jacks (22mm length, one red, one black...I did not like the red I got so a 3d file for resin printing your own is included)
 - InLine 33441G USB 3.1 Adaptercable Male C to Female C (for the charging port connected to the UPS)